dankmeme01/globed/server/game/protocol.md

 `PlayerData` contains two `SpecificIconData` structs, for players 1 and 2 (2 is for dual mode) and a `practice` boolean value which indicates if the player is in practice mode.

 `SpecificIconData` consists of two floats for position, two floats for rotation, an `IconGameMode` enum (which simply indicates the gamemode: cube, ball, etc.), and three boolean values: whether the plyer is invisible (hidden), is dashing, or is upside down.

+`PlayerIconsData` consists of nine signed 32-bit integers, seven for icon ID of each game mode (cube, ship, etc.) and two for the primary and secondary color IDs

 ### Ticks